Assassin's Creed III: Liberation: Plot

 In 1771, following Aveline's return to New Orleans, her friend and fellow Assassin Gérald Blanc informs her of a Templar named Diego Vázquez who has been attempting to take control of the Louisiana bayou.
 Learning that Agaté is in danger, Aveline goes to warn and protect him.
 A year later, she returns to Chichén Itzá, where she reunites with Jeanne and forgives her for her abandonment.
 After helping Aveline recover the second half of the Prophecy Disk, Jeanne stays behind to protect the area from further Templar incursions.
 In 1776, Aveline returns to New Orleans and commits herself to liberating slaves.
 When Madeleine learns of her stepdaughter's work, she asks her to help a former slave, George Davidson, escape to the north so that he may join the Continental Army.
-During this time, Aveline assassinates Vázquez, but learns that the he is not the Company Man as she assumed, while her father Philippe mysteriously falls ill and dies.
+During this time, Aveline assassinates Vázquez, but learns that he is not the Company Man as she assumed, while her father Philippe mysteriously falls ill and dies.

 In 1777, Gérald informs Aveline of a Loyalist officer operating at the New York Frontier who might know the Company Man's identity.
 With the help of fellow Assassin Connor, Aveline kills the officer, revealed to be Davidson, who before dying reveals that the Company Man "had been in her own backyard all along".
-Deducing Madeleine is the Company Man and was responsible for both Jeanne's disappearance and Phillipe's death, Aveline returns to New Orleans and confronts her.
+Deducing Madeleine is the Company Man and was responsible for both Jeanne's disappearance and Phillippe's death, Aveline returns to New Orleans and confronts her.
 Madeleine reveals that she has been secretly grooming Aveline to become a Templar, and asks her to kill Agaté as a final test.
 Aveline goes to warn him, but Agaté, believing Aveline has joined the Templars, attacks her, before committing suicide, unable to accept his failure as a mentor.

 Aveline meets with Madeleine at the St. Louis Cathedral to be initiated into the Templar Order, and gives her the Prophecy Disk.
 Madeleine is unable to activate it, and deduces that it is missing a component.
 Aveline then reveals her true intentions and kills Madeleine and the other attending Templars, before connecting her locket to the Disk.
 This unlocks an ancient holographic recording showing the election of Eve as the leader of the human rebellion against the First Civilization.